NoSloppy/SoundFontNamingConverter/README.md

 - Multiple at the same time -
 Choose option 2, then enter the path to the FOLDER CONTAINING the fonts to convert,
-In our example above, a valid multiple font conversion path would be `Proffie/SoundfontMakerA`
+In our example above, a valid multiple font conversion path would be `Proffie/SoundfontMakerA`.
 Notice that the path stops one level earlier because our target is the folder containing the multiple fonts.
 Font1_Proffie and Font2_Profiie would be processed and placed in a folder named 'Converted_to_'X'',
 where X is the board you chose in step 1.

 Once the converted version is finished and in the 'Converted_to_'X'' folder, you are free to delete the source
-you converted from, which in our example here would be everything within the 'SoundFontNamingConverter/Proffie' folder.
+you converted from, which in our example here would be everything within the
+'SoundFontNamingConverter/Proffie' folder.
 (it's just copies that you brought over from your safe font library/collection stored somewhere else....right??)

 NOTE: Please understand the differences of the correct paths as described above.
-Using an incomplete path will cause everything beneath to converted and mixed into one giant (probably pretty weird) soundfont.
+Using an incomplete path will cause everything beneath to converted and mixed into one giant
+(and probably pretty weird) soundfont.
 This tool is useful, but not foolproof!

 If you have any questions or encounter any issues,
 please contact Mormegil#4775 or NoSloppy#4203 on the lightsaber discord server: discord.gg/lightsabers,
 or reach out to NoSloppy here on GitHub, on https://crucible.hubbe.net/, therebelarmory.com,
 a.k.a.
 Brian Conner on Facebook Open Source Sabers/Proffieboard Support groups.